-Douglas Kass, founder of Seabreeze Partners Management Inc., said the business model for brokerage firms no longer works and so he’s betting on Goldman Sachs Group Inc. (GS)’s shares to decline.
+Douglas Kass, founder of Seabreeze Partners Management Inc., said the business model for brokerage firms no longer works and so he’s betting on Goldman Sachs Group Inc. (GS:US)’s shares to decline.

 “The brokerage industry’s business model is broken,” Kass said today in a radio interview with Tom Keene and Ken Prewitt on “Bloomberg Surveillance.”
 “The group’s adverse secular changes are going to translate into considerably lower industry returns on invested capital and profits going forward.”